 Shortly before my wife and I were married, my nephew-in-law delivered this advice—a simple phrase I should use every time my wife and I disagreed.
 He was 13 at the time.
 Smart kid.

-Our society often views failure as unacceptable—and it’s making us risk averse and afraid to be bold.
-We need to accept failure as not only possible, but as a positive outcome in many situations.
+Our society views failure as unacceptable, and it’s making us risk averse and afraid to be bold.
+We need to accept failure as a positive outcome in many situations.
 Google, usually at the forefront of progressive thinking, is already doing this—read about it here.
-Life is not a spectator sport—you need to constantly push your boundaries and move outside your comfort zones.
-This involves risk and failure—embrace both.
+Life is not a spectator sport.
+Push your boundaries and move outside your comfort zones.
+This involves both risk and failure, so embrace them.